 The MPF Program, as compared to our advances products, is more susceptible to credit losses.
-To the extent that economic conditions weaken and regional or national home prices decline, we could experience higher delinquency levels and loss severities on our MPF Loan portfolio in the future.
+If economic conditions weaken and regional or national home prices decline, we could experience higher delinquency levels and loss severities on our MPF Loan portfolio in the future.

-We are exposed to losses on our conventional MPF Loans held in our portfolio through our obligation to absorb losses up to the FLA and to the extent those losses are not recoverable from PFIs from withholding performance-based CE Fees (Recoverable CE Fees).
-Our FLA exposure as of December 31, 2020 is \$148 million.
-The next layer of losses after the FLA is allocated to the PFI, or SMI, as applicable, through the CE Amount.
+We are exposed to losses on our conventional MPF Loans held in our portfolio through our obligation to absorb losses up to the FLA (to the extent those losses are not recoverable from PFIs from withholding performance-based CE Fees (Recoverable CE Fees)) and losses that exceed the PFI's CE Amount.
+Our FLA exposure as of December 31, 2021 is \$154 million.
+The next layer of losses after the FLA is the CE Amount and is allocated to the PFI, or SMI, as applicable.
 If losses accelerate in the overall mortgage market, we may experience increased losses that are allocated to us through the FLA or that may otherwise exceed the PFI's CE Amount and Recoverable CE Fees.
 Further, the PFIs may experience credit deterioration and default on their CE Amount, which, to the extent not offset against collateral provided by the PFIs, could cause us to incur additional losses and have an adverse effect on our results of operations.